vejendsh/CBT_pred/README.md

 ---
 ## 1. Project Overview
-Traditional whole-body thermoregulation simulations require heavy CFD computations.
-This project uses machine learning to create a surrogate model which can accelerate the process.
-It is done as follows:
+Predicting Core Body Temperature through traditional CFD computations is time consuming.
+This makes them non-applicable for heat-related injury prevention in frontline workplaces exposed to extreme temperatures.
+However, the data generated from the CFD computations can be used to train a surrogate model which understands the patterns in CFD data to quickly predict the Core Body Temperature.
+To create the surrogate model, we:
-1. Use **Ansys Fluent** to solve thousands of cases characterized by unique parameter combinations (metabolic rates, ambient temperature, convective coefficient, …).
+1. Use **Ansys Fluent** to perform thousands of CFD computations to predict Core Body Temperature profiles of humans of different physiologies exposed to different external conditions.
-2. Collect solver outputs (core temperature time series) and compress them into tensors.
+2. Collect the data - consists of thousands of Core Body Temperature profiles for different metabolic rates of head, muscle, and internal organs; ambient temperature, and heat transfer coefficient - and compress it into tensors
-3. Train a fully-connected neural network to map the 5-dimensional input parameter vector → 100-point temperature curve (via FFT domain).
+3. Train a fully-connected neural network to map the 5-dimensional input parameter vector → 100-point core body temperature curve (via FFT domain).

 Once trained, inference takes milliseconds on CPU/GPU without invoking Fluent.